lowply/coffee/README.md

 Facebook /
 Twitter

 Popular classic Japanese style cafe.
-There's Sabor 2 next to Sabor, but that's more for food.
+There's Sabor 2 next to Sabor, but that's more for food IIRC.
 Smoking allowed for all seats, don't go there if you're not comfortable with it.

 ## Ladrio - Jimbocho :star::star: :computer:
 Website /